 Dr Lucy Noakes is a social and cultural historian who has worked in the Faculty of Arts at the University of Brighton since 2007.
 Her research focuses on the British experience and memory of total warfare in the twentieth century with a particular emphasis on gender.
-She is a Fellow of the Royal Historical Society and the Honorary Secretary of the Social History Society, hosting the Annual Conference of the Society at the University of Brighton in April 2012.
+She is a Fellow of the Royal Historical Society and was elected Honorary Secretary of the Social History Society from 2011-2014, hosting the Annual Conference of the Society at the University of Brighton in April 2012.
 Within the University she was a founding and current member of the Steering Committee of the Centre for Research in Memory, Narrative and Histories, and is the current Director of Research Initiatives in the School of Humanities.
 She is Course Leader for two degrees: the BA (Hons) Humanities: War, Conflict and Modernity and the MA in Cultural History, Memory and Identity.